-The lead is attached to the vagus nerve and not visible.
+The lead is attached to the vagus nerve and not visible in most cases.
 The size of the generator depends on the model.
-It is shaped like a disk and is up to approximately 5 centimeters (2 in.) in diameter.
-If you have a small frame or are very thin, the generator may be visible below your left collarbone.
+It is shaped like a disk and is up to approximately 2 inches (5 centimeters) in diameter.
+If you have a small frame or are very thin, the generator or lead may be visible below your left collarbone or in your neck.
 Talk to your doctor if you have concerns.